Entropia Universe

 Entropia Universe is a massively multiplayer online (MMORPG) virtual universe designed by the Swedish software company MindArk, based in Gothenburg.

 Entropia uses a micropayment business model, in which players may buy in-game currency (PED - Project Entropia Dollars) with real money that can be redeemed back into U.S. dollars at a fixed exchange rate of 10:1.
 This means that virtual items acquired within Entropia Universe have a real cash value, and a participant may, at any time, initiate a withdrawal of their accumulated PED back into U.S. dollars according to the fixed exchange rate, minus transaction fees.
 The Entropia Universe is a direct continuation of Project Entropia.

 Entropia Universe entered the Guinness World Records Book in both 2004 and 2008 for the most expensive virtual world objects ever sold.
 In 2009, a virtual space station, a popular destination, sold for $330000.
 This was then eclipsed in November 2010 when Jon Jacobs sold a club named "Club Neverdie" for $635000; this property was sold in chunks, with the largest sold for $335000.
 The game has been described as dedicated to capitalism rather than quality of gameplay, and connecting the in-game labor with real world profits, in which sense it can be seen as a spiritual precursor to the play to earn model.

-Entropia Universe economy

-Entropia Universes in-game currency is the Project Entropia Dollar (PED), which can be purchased for real cash at a fixed rate. buys 10 PED, and PED can then be converted back to cash in some circumstances.

-PED is used to purchase items in the game, such as equipment, clothing, and property.